Xilinx/VVAS/main/source/docs/common/gstreamer_plugins/plugin_vvas_xinfer.rst

       "kernel" : {
          "kernel-name": "image_processing:{image_processing_1}",
          "config": {
-            "ppc": 4
+            "ppc": 4,
+            "debug-level" : 0
          }
       }
    }

-Using the same pipeline described above, if post-processing has to be performed on the tensors, ``postprocess-lib-path`` is added in the infer-config json.
+Using the same pipeline described above, if post-processing has to be performed on the tensors, ``postprocess-lib-path`` and ``postprocess-function`` are added in the infer-config json.
 Note that the post-processing library used here is only a refernce library and does not support all models.

 .. code-block::